geloman-likes-rust/dotfiles/README.md

 git clone https://github.com/geloman-likes-rust/dotfiles ~/.dotfiles
 ```

-2. create symbolic links that points to all of my dotfiles inside .dotfiles
+2. this will create symbolic links that points to all of my dotfiles inside .dotfiles
 ```
-ln -s ~/.dotfiles/* ~
+chmod +x link-dotfiles.sh
+./.dotfiles/link-dotfiles.sh
 ```

 3. close and reopen your terminal